dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 ## Options

-Note: there are truly a plethora of options available here.
-However, based on feedback from LDM and the working group meetings, we tried to whittle things down to a reasonable few that we feel warrant discussion and comparison.
+Based on feedback from LDM and the working group meetings, we tried to whittle a large number of options down to a reasonable few that we feel warrant discussion and comparison.

 ### Option 1: Disallow target typing to these interface types.